How to Sell a House By Owner in Louisiana: A Pelican State FSBO Guide

 - Pressure wash the outside of your home to get rid of spiderwebs.

-- Soft wash the roof to clean the dirtiness of Louisiana hurricanes and humidity away.
+- Soft wash the roof to clean the dirt caused by hurricanes and humidity.

 Johnson says, “We’re impacted by hurricanes down here.
-Sometimes a roof looks like it’s in rough shape and really it’s just dirty because we’re so humid – we have so much humidity down here – and if you soft wash your roof it can look brand new.
+Sometimes a roof looks like it’s in rough shape.
+[But] really, it’s just dirty because we’re so humid.
+We have so much humidity down here.
+If you soft wash your roof, it can look brand new.
 People will see that there’s nothing wrong with it.”

 2. Do the homework necessary to set a competitive price